microsoft/vscode-docs/blogs/2023/11/13/vscode-copilot-smarter.md

 ![@vscode agent answering question about preview editors](vscode-agent-example.png)

 Note that there is a **Show in Settings Editor** button in the response.
-This is because the `@vscode` agent knows not only about how VS Code works, but also how to invoke the Settings editor or the Command Palette.
+This is because the `@vscode` agent knows not only about how VS Code works, but also has a tool to invoke the Settings editor or the Command Palette.

 In addition, the Command Palette now supports similarity search, so you no longer need to know the exact name of the command when you search for it.
 You no longer need to speak the unique VS Code jargon to unlock all the goodness the team ships month over month.